Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

     Instead, I would recommend that you contact the creators of the guides / programs, or the communities surrounding said guides / programs.

+    Additionally, the guides listed here do not use JPMN, and instead link to other note types.
+    This shouldn't be an issue as long as you change appropriate the field names.

 # Getting the Text to Create the Cards